vmware-automation/solutions-import-beta/Clustered-Dukes-Bank-Application-2.1.0.xml.md

 ###Prerequisites:

-Download the following files and keep it in your local web server folder.
+Download the following files and keep it in local web server folder.

 	1. ZeusTM_93_Linux-x86_64
 	2. Jboss-5.1-0.GA.zip